Alumni Mural Competition 2019

 Background: Alumni and alumni teams are invited to submit proposals to create an original mural in Kathleen Holser Ahmanson Hall on the Elaine and Bram Goldsmith Campus of Otis College of Art and Design.
 The workspace is the interior wall of the South Hall on the second floor, which leads to administrative offices.
 This highly trafficked space serves students, faculty, staff, alumni, and the public.
-The opening reception will be held during the Otis College Centennial Celebration on September 30, 2018.
+The opening reception will be in the Fall of 2019.

 Opportunity Description: This opportunity is open to all Otis College alumni working in all disciplines; submissions in every form of two dimensional media are encouraged—such as painting, photography, graphic design, printmaking, and drawing as well as non-traditional forms such as fashion designs, blueprints, commercial art, text, or cartography.
 Works incorporating a dynamic blend of media are also encouraged.